Approved with more than 67% majority vote at the CAA2024 AGM in Auckland, New Zealand, on 10 April 2024.

 Any incoming bursary application is decided by this committee on the basis of a set of rules which will be published on the CAA internet page.

-vii) The Publication Officer is responsible for ensuring and organizing the publication of the annual conference proceedings.
+vii) The Conference Officer, serving as the ESC liaison to the local conference organising team, provides guidance on bidding for and running the annual meeting.
+S/he will also manage CAA conference systems, such as the abstract submission platform, as well as being responsible for ensuring and organizing the publication of the annual conference proceedings.
 S/he will be supported by an Editorial Board, consisting of other members of the SC, including co-opted ex officio members and the CAA Review College.
-Any member of CAA can be co-opted as an Editorial Board member by the ESC upon request from the Publication Officer.
+Any member of CAA can be co-opted as an Editorial Board member by the ESC upon request from the Conference Officer.

 viii) The Conference organisers for the three years, past present and future, shall be ex officio members of the SC.